Terms and Conditions

 2. We sell aggregated data.

-Unlike most social media websites that use your personal information to target you with advertising, ThoughtWorld does not sell advertising.
-Maintaining your anonymity is one of our core principles and we want you to focus on creating thoughts, not ads.
-We do sell aggregated data and analysis about broad groups of people to businesses, news outlets, elected officials, nonprofit organizations, candidates for office, and others who want to understand people better.
+Unlike most social media websites that use your personal information to target you with advertising, maintaining your anonymity is one of our core principles and we will not reveal your thoughts or votes to any third parties without your consent.
+We sell aggregated data and analysis about groups of people to businesses, news outlets, elected officials, nonprofit organizations, candidates for office, and others who want to understand how people think.
 We will always make sure your data is grouped with data from other people in a way that protects your anonymity.

 3. We offer you connection invitations.